 When this happens, nursing homes are inspected twice as often, and enforcement actions are much more stringent the longer the problems persist.
 Beyond the fines given for penalties, homes can be stripped of their Medicare and Medicaid qualifications until they make the necessary improvements to take them off the SFF list.
 There are three outcomes when a facility is given an SFF designation:

 The list of facilities participating in the SFF program is publicly available, and homes have five possible designations: new addition, not improved, improving, recently graduated, and no longer receiving Medicare or Medicaid.
 There can be a delay in updates so it’s recommended a prospective resident or their family call their State Survey Agency for the most recent news regarding a nursing home.

 While you can never have enough information when it comes to deciding upon a nursing home where you or a loved one will live, the best brand of knowledge comes from visiting the facility.
 Talk to the nurses, residents and their families to figure out whether it will be a good fit.
+And if you need legal aid in Southern California, be sure to contact San Diego nursing home abuse lawyer Joel Bryant for a free consultation.
 Because safety and comfort in the care of others is of the utmost importance.